-Application Number Proposed Development Decisi on Reason LDP Policy/Policies cited.
+Application Number Proposed Development Decision Reason LDP Policy/Policies cited.
 P/12/0060 Creation of a footpath -and associated steeped access to the river.
 Approved In accordance with Policy BW11: Transport, cycling and pedestrian proposals seeking to improve access to the countryside.
 P/12/0303 Lopping and removal of trees (within falling distance of overhead 33kv power lines).
 TPO Permission not required.
 Works required in the interests of safety.
 P/15/0184 Revised scheme (P/09/0287) for construction of a new highway including roundabout, road bridge, footpaths, cycle paths, lighting, earth bunds and disposal of Japanese Knotweed.
 Approved Principle established through previous permission P/09/0287 and majority of the scheme being within settlement boundary (Policy BW4).
 Environmental protection was safeguarded through policies BW5 and BW7.
+P/17/0152 CoU of land for the keeping of horses inc. erection of stables & barns Approved In accordance with Policy BW4 & would not compromise the openness of the green wedge ( Policy AS5 ) P/18/0034 Siting of caravan to provide site security office & welfare facility Refused Fails to comply with Policy BW7 (unwarranted intrusion into the open countryside, adversely impacting upon the character & appearance of the area) & Policy AS5 (inappropriate development in the green wedge, adversely impacting on its openness) P/18/0162 CoU for temporary siting of caravan in connection with P/17/0152 TBC N/A

-7.3.4 As can be seen from the above table no applications for inappropriate development have been submitted within the green wedge since plan adoption.
-Given this it is considered that the area is not vulnerable to development pressure and the extra layer of protection afforded by a green wedge designation is therefore not required.
+- 7.3.4 As can be seen from the above table only one application for inappropriate development was submitted in the green wedge since plan adoption and although this application was refused and the green wedge policy sited the proposal was also contrary to policy BW7 and situated outside the settlement boundary.
+In addition, the application was for a non-permanent structure meaning that it is not considered that the area is vulnerable to development pressure and the extra layer of protection afforded by a green wedge designation is therefore not required. - 7.3.5 With regards to candidate sites submitted in this area, 5 sites were received however 2 of these provided the same site boundary but proposed alternative uses.
+This includes the following sites: